AbdnCHDS/guidebook/docs/index.md

 This guidebook describes the data and coding standards and processes we follow at the Aberdeen Centre for Health Data Science, that enable us to collaborate and create reproducible research.

-It is being developed by existing team members, and our aim is to create guidelines to help new members get started.
+It is being developed by existing team members, to help new members get started.

 ## Aim {-}